iwantmyname/blog/_posts/2014-07-16-looking-for-an-amazing-ui-designer.md

 Our goal now is to find someone who can come in and make the iwantmyname UI something special.
 Specifically, we're looking for someone with great design chops and a love for usability and accessibility who is organized enough to work with a team scattered all around the world.
 We're based in Wellington, New Zealand, but it's a truly global company, with employees who live full-time and part-time in Europe, North America or wherever they happen to be at the moment.

-If you think you're a good fit (or know someone who is), head over to our [jobs page](https://iwantmyname.com/jobs/ui-designer) for more information and next steps.
+So if you think you're a good fit (or know someone who is), head over to our [jobs page](https://iwantmyname.com/jobs/ui-designer) for more information and next steps.